 Marker’s Royal Family of bindings covers a wide range, from the intermediate-friendly Squire (below) to the burly Duke PT for backcountry specialists.
 For the hardcore alpine skier that needs a high DIN, the Jester amounts to a beefed-up version of the Griffon above.
 In short, you get a bump up in max DIN from 13 to 16 and the addition of magnesium in a few strategic places.
 The extra metal increases rigidity without a big weight penalty, and it also adds a degree of security for those who like to hit big jumps in the park (although the plastic Griffon is very tough).

 Despite its reputation and popularity among professional skiers, the Jester is bumped down on our list because it’s more binding than most skiers will ever need.
 Even expert-level riders will be plenty happy with the 80-gram-lighter Griffon in most instances.
-And tacking on $130 to what is essentially the same design feels pretty steep.
-But for the skier that’s out every day all season and likes to drive hard, the Jester is a proven option.
-And if 16-DIN is (somehow) not enough for you, there is an 18-DIN Jester Pro, which is made for those taking big mountain lines and drops.
+And tacking on $160 to what is essentially the same design feels pretty steep.
+But for the skier who's out every day all season and likes to drive hard, the Jester is a proven option.
+And if 16-DIN is (somehow) not enough for you, there is an 18-DIN Jester Pro, which is made for those tackling big-mountain lines and drops.

 Tyrolia Ambition 10 ski bindingDIN: 3-10